-- 2. A professional engineer, planner, or another person charged with the responsibility to review plats shall provide the Plan Commission with a recommendation on approval of the final plat based on a determination whether the final plat conforms substantially to the approved preliminary plat.
-Such determination and recommendation shall be part of the record and need not be submitted in writing. - The Secretary of the Plan Commission shall forthwith forward the ten (10) 3. copies of the plat to the Plan Commission and shall within two (2) days of the submission forward such copies of the plat to the Director of Local and Regional Planning (if the subdivider follows that procedure) as may be required by Wis.
-Stat. § 236.12.
+- plat.
+Such determination and recommendation shall be part of the record and shall be submitted in writing. - 3.
 The Plan Commission shall examine the final plat as to its conformance with the preliminary plat, the requirements set forth in this Ordinance, and with any other ordinances, administrative rules and regulations, and plans which may affect it; and shall recommend approval, conditional approval or rejection of the plat.
 The final plat may constitute only that portion of the approved preliminary plat which the subdivider proposes to record at that time.
-In the event that the final plat constitutes only a portion of the approved preliminary plat, the interim Report of Title need only include those lands included in the final plat.
-The City Clerk shall forward the interim Report of Title and one copy of the final plat to the Office of Real Estate Services of the Department of Planning and Community and Economic Development. - 4.
-The Plan Commission shall transmit the plat, together with the recommendations of the commission to the Mayor and Common Council, within sixty (60) days of its submission to the City Clerk, for necessary action.
-The Council shall approve or reject the final plat within sixty (60) days of its submission to the City Clerk, unless the time is extended by agreement with the subdivider.
+In the event that the final plat constitutes only a portion of the approved preliminary plat, the interim report of title need only include those lands included in the final plat.
+The interim report of title shall be reviewed by the Office of Real Estate Services of the Department of Planning and Community and Economic Development. - 4.
+The Plan Commission shall transmit the plat, together with the recommendations of the commission to the Mayor and Common Council for necessary action.
+The Council shall approve or reject the final plat within sixty (60) days of its submission, unless the time is extended by written agreement with the subdivider.
 Reasons for rejection shall be forwarded to the subdivider in writing.
-If the Common Council fails to act within sixty (60) days and the time has not been extended by agreement and if no unsatisfied objections have been filed within that period, the plat shall be made on the face of the plat by the City Clerk. - 5.
-After the final plat has been approved by the Common Council and petitions and a contract and bond insuring the installation of improvements filed in accordance with Subsection (9) hereof, the subdivider shall submit the final plat, an interim Report of Title, satisfying the Office of Real Estate Services of the Department of Planning and Community and Economic Development requirements, to the City Clerk, along with a check in the amount of twelve dollars (\$12) to cover the cost of having six (6) copies of the recorded plat made by the Dane County Surveyor for City files.
-The interim Report of Title need only include those lands included in the final plat.
+If the Common Council fails to act within sixty (60) days and the time has not been extended by agreement and if no unsatisfied objections have been filed within that period, the plat shall be deemed approved, and, upon demand, a certificate to that effect shall be made on the face of the plat by the City Clerk. - 5.
+After the final plat has been approved by the Common Council, the subdivider shall submit the final plat and an interim report of title and copies of supporting documents satisfying the Office of Real Estate Services of the Department of Planning and Community and Economic Development requirements, to the Director of the Planning Division or their designee, who shall coordinate with any reviewing agency that submitted comments or conditions on the subdivision to ensure that all such comments and conditions have been satisfied, including the approval of plans and the execution of a contract and submittal of bond insuring the installation of improvements for the plat in accordance with Subsection (7) hereof.
 If the final plat complies with the conditions of approval and is submitted within the required time of the date of approval by the Common Council pursuant to Wis.
-Stat. § 236.25(2)(b).
-If the plat is not recorded in accordance with the time requirements of said statute, reapproval by the Common Council may be required before the final plat is recorded and an additional interim Report of Title may be required at the time the final plat is resubmitted for approvals.
+Stat. § 236.25(2)(b), the secretary of the Plan Commission or their designee shall sign the final plat affirming its approval and communicate to the City Clerk and City Treasurer that they may affix their approvals to the final plat so that it may be recorded with the Register of Deeds If the plat is not recorded in accordance with the time requirements of said statute, re-approval by the Common Council shall be required before the final plat is recorded and an additional interim report of title may be required at the time the final plat is resubmitted for approvals. - (e) Combined Preliminary Plat and Final Plat Procedure.
+The procedures and required documentary submissions shall be the same as set forth in (c) and (d) above with the exception of the following. - 1.
+All materials required for the preliminary plat and the final plat shall be submitted at the same time using the schedule for review of preliminary plats published annually by the Plan Commission..